On June 18, 1983, Dr. Sally Ride became the first American woman to fly in space.

 After her time in space, Ride continued to work for NASA on important projects.

-In 1986, she was appointed to the Rogers Commission to investigate the causes and recommend remedies after Challenger explosion.
-She similarly served on a commission to investigate the loss of the Columbia crew.
+In 1986, she was appointed to the Rogers Commission to investigate the causes and recommend remedies after Challenger broke apart during its launch.
+She similarly served on a commission to investigate the loss of the Columbia crew in 2003.

 More About Ride's Work on the Rogers Commission